-Matanzas Inlet is a natural inlet that is strongly affected by a bridge abutment and revetment on the south shoreline, the dredging of the Intracoastal Waterway and stabilization of Rattlesnake Island.
+Matanzas Inlet is a natural inlet that is strongly affected by a bridge abutment and revetment on the south shoreline, the dredging of the Intracoastal Waterway, and stabilization of Rattlesnake Island.
 The Intracoastal Waterway, separated from the inlet by Rattlesnake Island, is dredged about every three years, and the sand is placed at Summer Haven, south of the inlet.
+Inlet is affecting Summer Haven that includes the breaches that are occurring.

-Strategy: Develop a sediment budget and adopt an inlet management plan.
+Strategy: Conduct a feasibility study to investigate alternatives to mitigate inlet impacts; develop a sediment budget and adopt an inlet management plan to address the adjacent eroding beaches.